 2. Enhance the Kitchen

 Many people would say that the kitchen is the heart of a home.
 Living in your own place, be it a rental apartment, usually means that you have to get busy in the kitchen at times.
 In fact, making most of your meals at home is probably the healthiest and most cost-effective option.
 These are the best reasons to take a look at your kitchen and see whether it’s attractive, practical, and fresh enough to make you happy while working there.
-You can start by decorating the cabinetry, perhaps painting it a neutral color such as charcoal, gray, white, etc. Many rental apartment kitchens have overlay panel doors, which can be easy to replace.
+You can start by decorating the cabinetry, perhaps painting it a neutral color such as charcoal, gray, white, etc. Hey, maybe you even try to install a fireproof file cabinet, while you’re at it!
+Many rental apartment kitchens have overlay panel doors, which can be easy to replace.
 Get some walnut or wood laminate panels in there, and you can instantly feel more cheerful upon entering the kitchen.

 A low-cost butcher’s block is also good for replacing cheap countertops.
 Pendant lighting, some colorful mugs, and a vase of flowers are just a few decorating ideas that can come next.
 They’d also come in handy for pulling away an onlooker’s attention from any eyesores that you can’t replace yet.